UPDATE 18-AUG-2019: Since the GEDmatch site and GENESIS are one and the same now I have updated this post to say GEDmatch rather than GENESIS

 - Total cM – This is the most important piece of information in the report.
 It is the total in centimorgans of the matching half identical segments that you share with your match.
 Look up that number at the online calculator here: https://dnapainter.com/tools/sharedcmv4 – a word of warning if this is the same number as Largest Seg then you have a single segment match which can be anything from a 4th to a 14th cousin.
 Work on other matches first!

-- Gen – This is Genesis’s guesstimate of the distance in generations between you and your match.
+- Gen – This is GEDmatch’s guesstimate of the distance in generations between you and your match.
 A parent or child will be 1 and an aunt/uncle/niece/nephew will be 1.5 while a first cousin is expected to be a 2.
 A good rule of thumb is to subtract one to get the approximate cousin level.
-Less accurate than the calculator above, but a good approximation.
+Less accurate than the calculator above, but a good approximation for your closer matches.

 - Overlap – See above